mdtanker/RIS_gravity_inversion/README.md

 ### Inversion-specific
 #### Features
+* look into GMT gravprisms for method comparison, or for vertically varying density (via stacks of prisms)
 * increase grid spacing of buffer zone
     * use discretize package, rioxarray.pad_box or xarray.pad
 * implement depth-dependent density